leiless/dnsredir/README.md

 	Note that this TLS config is global for redirecting DNS requests.

-* `tls_servername` specifies the global TLS server name in the TLS configuration.
+* `tls_servername` specifies the global TLS server name used in the TLS configuration.

 	For example, `cloudflare-dns.com` can be used for `1.1.1.1`(Cloudflare), and `quad9.net` can be used for `9.9.9.9`(Quad9).